fbpx

 When booking Multi Pass and Single Pass, you can now book these selections seven days ahead of time (plus the length of stay) for Disney Resort guests or three days ahead for date-based tickets or annual passholders.
 You can now see what’s available, see exact pricing, and make selections before you make your purchase.
 This allows you to see if booking Lightning Lanes will be worth it for your trip.

 A third option, only available to Disney Deluxe Resort guests, is the new Premier Pass option.
 Guests who purchase the Lightning Lane Premier Pass will give guests one entry to each available Lightning Lane attraction at any time in the theme park they are visiting that day.
 This includes attractions included in both Lightning Lane Multi Pass and Single Pass, but with Lightning Lane Premier Pass, guests do not need to select an entrance time.
-Lightning Lane Premier Pass will be a “premium offering,” and prices will vary based on the date and theme park guests are visiting.
+Lightning Lane Premier Pass is a “premium offering,” and prices vary based on the date and theme park guests are visiting.
 Guests can expect to pay anywhere from $129 to $449 (per pass, plus tax) for the new offering.
+Expect to pay on the higher end during Christmas Week.
+During Thanksgiving 2024, many Premier Passes sold out, so if you want to purchase this for your family, be sure to do so as soon as the booking window opens.

 While we encourage you to consider these options for your family, do keep in mind that you do not have to purchase either of these options to enjoy these attractions.
 However, during the busy holiday season, you might need to purchase access at least on some days during your vacation.